ShammyLevva/FTAnalyzer/docs/Documentation.md

 Delve deep into your Family Tree and find out where you have gaps, errors, and untapped sources and find new ways of viewing your tree.

-#### PLEASE NOTE you MUST uninstall the old Codeplex version before the version 6.0.1.0 or above can be updated.
+##### PLEASE NOTE you MUST uninstall the old Codeplex version before the version 6.0.1.0 or above can be updated.
 The latest version can be installed from the [install](http://www.ftanalyzer.com/install) page.
 The current version works on Windows Vista SP2 through to Windows 10.

-A MAC version is under active consideration and an initial version is hoped to be available later in 2018.
+A MAC version is under development and an initial early test version is [available here](http://mac.ftanalyzer.com).

 If you have any problems, issues or suggestions please add them to the [Issues Section](https://github.com/ShammyLevva/FTAnalyzer/issues).

 Thank you.

+#### Documentation ####
 **[Install Instructions](Install%20Instructions)**
 **[Getting Started](Getting%20Started)**
 **[Program's Purpose](Program%27s%20Purpose)**